nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding an application

+Before each test scenario, ensure that your sprINT application is launched and opened on your device.

+1. Adding an application to sprINT

+    1. Prerequisites: sprINT's main window is launched and opened.

+    2. Test case: `add-app c/NUS r/Teaching Assistant e/tahiring@nus.com s/offered t/school t/nsws`<br>
+        Expected: A new application is added to sprINT.
+Details of the newly added application shown in the status message.

+    3. Test case: `add-app 1 c/NUS r/Teaching Assistant e/tahiring@nus.com s/offered t/school t/nsws`<br>
+       Expected: No application is added due to **Invalid Command Format**.
+Add application command does not accept an `INDEX` parameter.
+Error details shown in the status message.

+   4. Test case: `add-app c/NUS r/Teaching Assistant s/offered t/school t/nsws` <br>
+        Expected: No application is added due to **Invalid Command Format**.
+The `Company Email` prefix and input is missing from the command. `Company Email` is a compulsory input parameter for the add application command.

 ### Finding an application

 1. Finding an application while all applications are being shown.